-In Illinois, when a spouse spends money for non-marital purposes, it is called dissipation.
+In Illinois, when a spouse spends money for non-marital purposes, we call it dissipation.
 Amounts dissipated are essentially put back into the marital pot to be divided.
-The timing of the spending, the status of the marriage at the time of the spending, the purpose of the spending, and the amount of the spending are all relevant to help a court determine whether certain expenses should be considered dissipation.
+The timing of the spending, the status of the marriage when the funds were spent, the purpose of the spending, and the amounts spent all help to determine whether certain expenses are dissipation.

-My spouse, shortly after I filed suit for divorce, moved out of our house and he took his girlfriend on a two week vacation to Hawaii.
-He charged the travel, room, food, gifts for the girlfriend etc. to his credit card and paid off the credit card with a bonus he received.
+My husband, shortly after I filed suit for divorce, moved out of our house and took his girlfriend on a two-week vacation to Hawaii.
+He charged the travel, room, food, and bought gifts for his girlfriend–putting the expenses on his credit card.
+He paid this off with a bonus that he received.
 Am I entitled to recover any of this money?

 Yes.
-Everything that is acquired during the marriage (except for gifts or inheritance) belongs to the marriage, including the husband’s bonus.
-Think of it all as going into the marital pot, and the divorce court divides the marital pot between the spouses.
+Property acquired during the marriage (except for things such as gifts or inheritance) belongs to the marriage, including the husband’s bonus.
+Think of it all as going into the marital pot.
+And the divorce court divides that marital pot between the spouses.

-The legal term for the husband spending money on the vacation is dissipation.
-The definition of dissipation is the use of marital property-funds for a spouse’s own benefit, or for a purpose unrelated to the marriage after the marriage began undergoing an irretrievable breakdown.
-See the Gitlin Law Firm’s article regarding the timing of dissipation as well as the three year and the five year cut-off time periods prior to a divorce.
+The legal term for one spending money on this vacation is dissipation.
+Illinois law defines dissipation as the use of marital property (or funds coming from marital property) for only one spouse’s own benefit (or for a purpose unrelated to the marriage) after the marriage began undergoing an irretrievable breakdown.
+See the Gitlin Law Firm’s article regarding the timing of dissipation as well as the three-year and five-year cut-off periods before the divorce.

 What does it take to prove that there was an irretrievable breakdown of the marriage at the time my spouse dissipated the funds?

-The filing of a suit for divorce is, of course, very obvious evidence of a breakdown of the marriage.
-A spouse moving out of the marital residence because of marital discord would be evidence of an irretrievable breakdown of the marriage.
+Filing for divorce obviously reflects the breakdown of the marriage.
+But the marriage can begin undergoing an irretrievable breakdown some time before the actual divorce filing.
+A spouse moving out of the marital residence because of marital discord also reflects an irretrievable breakdown of the marriage.

-In one case the trial court held that when the wife stopped cooking for the husband there was such a breakdown, but the appellate court disagreed and ruled that the irretrievable breakdown did not occur until the time when the wife filed for divorce.
+In one case, the trial court held that there was a breakdown when the wife stopped cooking for the husband.
+But the appellate court disagreed and ruled that the irretrievable breakdown did not occur until the wife filed for divorce.

-What is often helpful is a milestone so that the court can definitely say that from a certain date forward a certain threshold had been met indicating that the marriage then began undergoing its irreconcilable breakdown.
+What’s helpful is for there to be a milestone.
+That way, the court can conclude that from a certain date forward, the couple has passed a threshold that reflects the marriage has truly begun undergoing an irreconcilable breakdown.

-The 3 and 5-Year Rule: My spouse has been losing money gambling for almost the entire fourteen year marriage.
+The 3 and 5-Year Rule: My spouse has been losing money gambling for almost our entire 14-year marriage.
 Isn’t that dissipation?

-I have three children, all under ten, and I am not employed outside of the home.
+I have three children, all under ten, and I’m not employed outside the home.
 My husband is employed.
-18 months ago, he moved out of the house and stopped making the mortgage payments, although he was able to do so, and the house was lost in foreclosure proceedings.
+A year and a half ago, he moved out of the house and stopped making the mortgage payments, although he was able to do so.
+We lost the house in foreclosure proceedings.
 Is this dissipation?

 Yes.
 The fact that there were irreconcilable differences in the marriage was established when the husband moved out.
-Since he had the funds with which to pay the mortgage, but did not, and the house was lost as a result, the court can find the loss of equity in the house to be dissipation.
-(The “equity” in a house is the difference between its fair market value and the mortgage.)
-Also the claims meets the text that it happened within three years after you knew or should have known about it.
+Since he had enough funds to pay the mortgage but did not, and the house was lost as a result, the court can find the loss of equity to be dissipation.
+(Equity is the difference between its fair market value and the mortgage.)
+Also, the claims must meet the test that they occurred within three years after you knew or should have known about them.

 What are other illustrations of dissipation?